alexbilbie/Recipes/Carrot Cake.md

 ## Instructions

 1. Cream together the eggs, sugar and margarine
-2. Add the grated carrot, vanilla essense, and the banana and mix well
+2. Add the grated carrot, vanilla essense, the pineapple, raisens and the banana and mix well
 3. Mix in the flour, salt, cinnamon powder, and baking powder
+4. Add the pineapple juice
-4. Add as much porridge oats as needed to dry out the mixture
+5. Add as much porridge oats as needed to dry out the mixture
-5. Bake in a lined spring-form cake tin for about 50 minutes on 190'C
+6. Bake in a lined spring-form cake tin for about 50 minutes on 190'C

-6. Allow the cake to cool on a rack
+7. Allow the cake to cool on a rack
-7. Cream together all of the icing ingridients and smooth over the top of the cake
+8. Cream together all of the icing ingridients and smooth over the top of the cake